Real-Time Dam Levels

 Agricultural & Economic Significance

 Agriculture in the surrounding areas of Queensland depends heavily on the water security provided by North Pine.
-Irrigation allocations are directly tied to these storage metrics.
+The local economy, heavily rooted in agriculture, fluctuates in tandem with the health of this reservoir.
 Without the buffer provided by this massive 214 GL storage, regional farming would face extreme volatility.

 Ecological & Recreational Context